ByteRookie/AGS_Service/README.md

 ## Configuration

 The integration can be configured entirely from Home Assistant's **Devices & Services** UI.
-Each form displays your progress (for example, "Step 2/5") and a running summary of previous choices.
-Labels and tooltips explain every option and show defaults when available.
+Each page shows your progress (for example, "Step 2/5") and a text summary of your selections so far.
+Labels include helpful tooltips describing what each setting does and show the default value when optional.
-1. **Select rooms** – pick one or more areas using the area selector.
-The summary lists the chosen rooms.
+1. **Select rooms** – pick one or more areas using the built‑in area selector.
+The running summary lists every chosen room.
-2. **Add devices** – for each media player select its room, type (`tv` or `speaker`) and unique priority from dropdowns.
-If the chosen priority is already in use the remaining devices shift down so every number stays unique.
-You may supply an `override_content` text that, when found inside the device's `media_content_id`, forces the room to stay active.
-New devices start with the last rank automatically.
+2. **Add devices** – use the device table to add media players.
+Choose the room, device type (`tv` or `speaker`) and a unique priority.
+If you pick a number already in use the other devices shift down automatically.
+Optionally supply an `override_content` keyword that keeps the room active when detected.
-3. **Manage sources** – add or remove any number of playback sources.
-You can browse media from the top‑priority speaker using Home Assistant's media selector and mark one entry as the default.
+3. **Manage sources** – a similar table lets you add or remove playback sources.
+Browsing media from the highest‑priority speaker fills in the source value automatically and one entry can be marked as the default.
 4. **Set global options** – configure items like `primary_delay`, `homekit_player` and sensor creation.
 Every field includes a short tooltip explaining its purpose.
 Required fields show a `*` and defaults appear in parentheses.
 Available options (defaults in parentheses):
    - `disable_zone` – ignore the state of `zone.home` when `True` (`False`).
    - `primary_delay` – seconds to wait before clearing the primary speaker (`5`).